Models

 targets: List[str] = ['Atelectasis', 'Consolidation', 'Infiltration', 'Pneumothorax', 'Edema', 'Emphysema', 'Fibrosis', 'Effusion', 'Pneumonia', 'Pleural_Thickening', 'Cardiomegaly', 'Nodule', 'Mass', 'Hernia', 'Lung Lesion', 'Fracture', 'Lung Opacity', 'Enlarged Cardiomediastinum']

-class torchxrayvision.models.ResNet(weights=SPECIFY, op_threshs=None, apply_sigmoid=False)
+class xrv.models.ResNet(weights=SPECIFY, op_threshs=None, apply_sigmoid=False)

 Based on “Deep Residual Learning for Image Recognition”

-model = xrv.models.ResNet(weights="resnet50-res512-all")
+model = xrv.models.ResNet(weights="resnet50-res512-all") # trained on all datasets

 Parameters: